Valdecy/pyMetaheuristic/README.md

 * [Preview -- **pyMetaheuristic Lab** -- in Google Colab](https://colab.research.google.com/drive/1ouIGIrD0QNMuTPC2diTqGoY4v6gxb0xt?usp=sharing)

-_Colab mode is intended for quick demos only.
+_This Google Colab Demo is intended for quick demos only.
 For the best experience, run the Web UI locally or open it directly in a full browser._

-## B. **Summary**
+## C. **Summary**

 1. [Introduction](#1-introduction)
 2. [Installation and Package Overview](#2-installation-and-package-overview)